At what age do you stop paying property taxes in PA?

 In November of 1997, Pennsylvania voters approved a change in the Commonwealth constitution to allow a method of real property tax relief, called a homestead exclusion, to be implemented in Pennsylvania.
 A home-stead exclusion provides real property (also known as “real estate” or “property”) tax relief to homeowners.

-How much is the Homestead Exemption in Pennsylvania?
+What is the property tax rate in Pennsylvania?